 So far, You had grasped some basic knowledge of object detection.
 Let’s look into how object detection works.
 Object detection models label the image or video taken as input by adding bounding boxes on detected objects.
 Deep learning and machine learning are two approaches used for object detection.
 In the machine learning, object detection method objects within the image are detected manually using the algorithms like Histograms of Oriented Gradients(HOG), Speeded-up- robust feature(SURF), and local binary patterns(LBP).

 Object detection with deep learning is considered to be the most intuitive approach and can detect features automatically.
 One key component that makes the deep learning approach different is the involvement of convolutional neural networks(CNN).
 CNN is a type of neural network that has the capability to work and understand as human brains do.
 Each CNN is consist of convolutional layers(input layer) having several filters to extract different features from the input image.
 The output layer is a set of feature map.

-Models and Algorithm
+Object Detection Models and Algorithm

 Deep neural networks produce fast and better results using different models let’s discuss a few of them

 Region convolutional neural networks(RNN) are one of the families of CNN defined in 2014.
 The RNN model consists of three components.

 - First, RNN uses a region selector that performs a selective search to find pixels of region in each image.
 It merely extracts 2000 region proposals i.e bounding boxes

 - Next, these bounding boxes are sent for image classification done by a series of convolutional operations